 Key to Success #1 – Pick The Right Cup

-You’ll want to look for a 9 ounce clear plastic cup that it short and squatty in nature.
+You’ll want to look for a 9-ounce clear plastic cup that is short and squatty in nature.

 The short and wide cups are much easier to spoon your ingredients into as well as easier to spoon your dessert out of.